sage-code/eve/manual/structure.md

 **example**
 ```
 given
-  Logic:   b := F;
+  Logic:   b := F
-  Integer: v := 0;
+  Integer: v := 0
 begin
-  v := (1 : b, 2);
+  v := (1 : b, 2)
   print v; ** 2
 ready
 ```

 ## Server

-EVE program is hosted using a virtual machine named Merlin.
-This is a program capable of running multiple EVE sessions in parallel.
+EVE program is hosted using a virtual machine.
+This is a program capable of running multiple sessions in parallel.
 Each session represents one application.

-You can run same application in two different sessions.
+You can run same application in different sessions.
 The sessions are independent and encapsulated.
-That means sessions can not communicate two each other.
+That means sessions can not communicate with each other.

 **Read next**: [Control Flow](control.md)